joefearnley/nobgr/README.md

 `/path/to/new/virtual/environment/bin/flask --app app --debug run`

 ## File clean up
-The way this works is the uploaded file is written to the filesystem, converted, and then that converted file is also written to the filesystem.
+The way this works is the uploaded file is written to the filesystem (`./static/uploads`), converted, and then that converted file is also written to the filesystem.
 In my deployment of this app, I have a cron job that runs every hour to delete all uploaded and converted files.

 Here is are some different solutions to deleting the files after download: